GustavSO/sd-webui-model-manager/README.md

 I intend for this extension to be released in a somewhat stable version, coinciding with the release of version 1.6.0 of A1111's WebUI.

 ### Features

 - Fetching and downloading models from Civitai
-  - Types supported:
+  - Support for:
     - Checkpoints
     - LoRAs
     - Hypernetworks
     - Embeddings
     - LyCORIS
+    - **More to come**
-  - Allows for editing of various information before downloading:
+- Edit various properties before downloading:
-    - Choose target directory
+  - Target directory
-    - Choose filename
+  - Filename
-    - Choose preview image
+  - Image
+  - **More to come**
-  - Support for the new LoRA metadata functionality in A1111
+- Support the new built-in LoRA/LyCORIS metadata feature:
-    - When downloading a LoRA file, a .JSON file is saved in the same location.
-This contains various information, of note is activation words, allowing for easier use of downloaded LoRAs.
+  - When downloading a LoRA/LyCORIS model, a .JSON file is saved in the same location containing various information.
+Especially of note is activation words.
+These are added to the prompt automatically when selecting the LoRA/LyCORIS making them easier to immediately  after downloading.

 ### Known issues:

-- Some larger files (mostly checkpoints) sometimes doesn't download correctly.
+- In rare occasions, the connection stream to Civitai closes without raising errors.
+This results in some models being saved before all data has been writing to the file, leaving them unusable.

 ### Planned Features: